 On the other hand, Monero is more specific in terms of storage.
 It has compatibility issues with some hardware wallets.

-However, it comes with a web wallet and can work with some cold wallets.
+However, it comes with a web wallet and can work with cold wallets.
 This issue is not significant but can be a consideration for some.

 Monero and DASH, which is better?